 Ayurveda offers a multitude of holistic tools for approaching this psychological disease.
-Combined with meditation and other yogic practices, Ayurveda works on modifications in lifestyle, diet, and herbs to suit the specific individual.
+Combined with meditation and other yogic practices, Ayurveda works on modifications in lifestyle, diet, herbs to suit the specific individual.

 Some herb choices for tonics to treat bipolar disorder are:

 Bipolar disorder is a lifelong condition and it can be a real challenge for both you and your loved ones — so it is important to consider your own needs as well as theirs.
-It’s important to remember that most people with bipolar illness can manage their condition and live healthy, happy lives with the right treatment, coping skills, and support.
+It’s important to remember that most people with the bipolar illness can manage their condition and live healthy, happy lives with the right treatment, coping skills, and support.